thedayisntgray/rails-7-mysql/README.md

 # ChatGPT 4o Generate Guide to Create a Rails 7 and MySql DB project

+## 2 Prompts where used:

+### Initial Prompts:
+> Generate the steps to create a rails 7 app and a mysql instance in 2 docker containers that I can run.

+Unfortunatuely GPT4o thought it should skip active record passing ```--skip-active-record```.
+I was curious why it did this and I prompted it with the following prompt.

+> Why are you skipping this?

+These two prompts are the precursor of the guide you see below.

 ### Step 1: Install Docker

 First, make sure Docker is installed on your system.
 You can download and install Docker from [here](https://www.docker.com/products/docker-desktop).